-Educaching encompasses a range of applications and scenarios, such as providing learning content in caches which can be found with the help of GPS, uses of location-based services, or mobile learning games linking physical surroundings to digital learning content.
-By enabling learners to discover different places and dynamically construct learning spaces, educaching promotes ubiquitous, playful and exploratory learning in outdoor settings.
-In this sense, educaching can be seen as an approach to constructing Personal Learning Environments (PLE) by connecting local and global perspectives (glocality) and moving across different physical and virtual places (spaces), thus crossing the boundaries of different learning contexts.
-In educaching experiences, learners construct their knowledge by solving game-like challenges and creating game-like challenges for other learners, using various tools to localise physical objects and relate digital information to these objects, as well as by interacting with other educaching participants, both within and outside of direct proximity.
-Based on the understanding of Personal Learning Environments (PLE) as self-directed uses of technology by the learner to support own learning [Buc 11], educaching involves appropriation of tools and resources by the learner, who constructs own spaces for learning by selecting, aggregating and creating resources by linking and combining elements from the physical and virtual space.
+Most educaching scenarios, such as environmental education [Zec 12], involve the uses of GPS technology to situate the geocaches and guide the learners along the interactive adventure.
+However, the potential of tag position-based technologies such as QR codes or NFC for educaching experience in closed places such as museums, has not yet been fully explored.
+Moreover, compared with other position-based technologies such as GPS, that directly shows resources when the user is positioned in a particular location, tag position-based technologies are specially interesting in learning situations in which a voluntary user-information interaction is expected.
+In this context, tags can be seen as digital layers of information allowing for an ad-hoc construction of Personal Learning Environments.
+By enabling learners to discover different places and dynamically constructing learning spaces, educaching promotes ubiquitous, playful and exploratory learning in both outdoor and indoor settings.
+As such educaching can be seen as an approach to constructing Personal Learning Environments (PLE) by connecting local and global perspectives (glocality) and moving across different physical and virtual places (spaces).
+In educaching experiences, learners construct their knowledge by solving game-like challenges and creating game-like challenges for other learners, using various tools to localise physical objects and relate digital information to these objects, as well as by interacting with other educaching participants, both within and outside of physical proximity.
+Based on the understanding of Personal Learning Environments (PLE) as self-directed uses of technology by the learner to support own learning [Buc 11], educaching involves appropriation of tools and resources by the learner, who constructs own spaces for learning by selecting, aggregating and creating resources from physical and virtual spaces.